U.S. Buses and Trains Lack Safety Features that Are Standard Elsewhere

 There may be several factors that contributed to a bus or train accident, including operator negligence, mechanical defects and failure to follow safety recommendations.
 Identifying where the true fault lies can be a complicated process that should be entrusted to a personal injury attorney with an established track record handling these claims.

-Barasch & McGarry represents clients who have been hurt while riding on buses, subways, commuter trains and other modes of public transportation.
+Barasch McGarry Salzman & Penson represents clients who have been hurt while riding on buses, subways, commuter trains and other modes of public transportation.
 To schedule a free consultation with an experienced New York mass transit accident lawyer, call us at 888.746.8212 or contact us online.